Advanced Clinical Assessment and Examination (Advancing Practice)

 - Critically examine the challenges in managing and/or appropriately referring and prioritising individual patients with undifferentiated conditions.

 - Demonstrate and apply a systematic approach to documentation skills

 - Critically reflect on the development of personal and professional practice with regard to role in the clinical history, assessment and examination of individual patients

 Structure and content

-A student-centred approach to teaching and learning is utilised offering flexibility through an online course.
+A student-centred approach to teaching and learning is utilised offering flexibility through an online short course.
 A blended approach will be used with teaching taking place on a Wednesday using a combination of online synchronous and asynchronous lectures, which will be recorded and can be accessed at any time.

 You will have access to a variety of online learning content and activities, discussion boards and opportunity to participate in live audio-visual interactions with fellow students and the Module Co-ordinator.

 Optional skills sessions will be offered in the module (this is subject to change).